Operation Forager logistics: Ship-to-shore

-Only the first waves of infantry were in LVTs; succeeding waves arrived in assault transports and were loaded onto landing craft, vehicle, personnel, (LCVPs) carried by the assault transports.
-The LCVPs carried the troops to the reef, where they transferred to LVTs returning after dropping off earlier waves.
+Only the first waves of infantry were in LVTs; succeeding waves arrived in assault transports and were loaded onto Landing Craft, Vehicle, Personnel, (LCVPs) carried by the assault transports.
+The LCVPs carried the troops to the reef, where they transferred to LVTs.
 Tanks were carried in LSDs.
-Each LSD carried twenty medium tanks, loaded in a LCT and fourteen Landing Craft, Mechanized, (LCMs).
+Each LSD carried twenty medium tanks, loaded in an LCT and fourteen Landing Craft, Mechanized (LCMs).
 Eight LSTs were required to carry the Marines' divisional artillery for the assault on Saipan.
 The 105 mm howitzers were carried in DUKWs (amphibious trucks) while LVTs brought the 75 mm pack howitzers from the reefs.
 Once the situation ashore stabilized, LSTs could nose up to the reef and discharge vehicles and supplies directly onto it.
-Six LSTs carried four pontoon barges each, six carried two pontoon causeway section, and thirty-carried an LCT.
+Six LSTs carried four pontoon barges each, six carried two pontoon causeway sections, and thirty carried an LCT.